Skip to main content

 • Student ID number

-• It is also recommended to include student identifiers on every page of the exam.
+• Student identifiers on every page of the exam (recommended)

 Put Student Info on All PagesIf the cover page is shuffled into another student’s exam during disassembly or scanning, pages without identification cannot be matched to a student automatically.